digital-archives/HISTGA1011/slides/week_08_slide_deck.md

 ### **Phase 6: Access through HALLS End-User Interface**

-**HALLS** displays search results that convey the **intellectual arrangement** of archival objects, including series, sub-series, and file-level titles and descriptions., and the physical instance information, such as box and folder details.
+**HALLS** displays search results that convey the **intellectual arrangement** of archival objects, including series, sub-series, and file-level titles and descriptions, and the physical instance information, such as box and folder details.

  **HALLS** presents digital objects in two ways:
    - Integrated within the structure of the finding aid.